franck-roland/Binary-Search-Tree/README.md

-# bs_tree
+# Binary Search Tree
-Algorithms for managing binary search trees
+Algorithms for managing binary search trees implemented in C

+## Testing
+Compile the source code with you compiler with the definition of BS_TREE_TEST
+#### Example with gcc:
+gcc -DBS_TREE_TEST bs_tree.c